timelystream/timelystream.com/docs/sql/data-types/overview.md

 | `VARCHAR` | `CHAR`, `BPCHAR`, `TEXT`, `STRING` | variable-length character string |

 ## Nested / Composite Types
-DuckDB supports three nested data types: `LIST`, `STRUCT` and `MAP`.
+Blazar supports three nested data types: `LIST`, `STRUCT` and `MAP`.
 Each supports different use cases and has a different structure.

 | Name | Description | Rules when used in a column | Build from values | Define in DDL/CREATE |
 |:---|:---|:---|:---|:---|